-(iv) Nominal damages: Nominal damages are awarded where the plaintiff has proved that there has been a breach of contract but he has not in fact suffered any real damage.
-It is awarded just to establish the right to decree for the breach of contract.
-The amount may be a rupee or even 10 paise.
+(iv) Nominal damages: Nominal damages are awarded where the plaintiff has proved that there has been a breach of contract but he has not in fact suffered

-(v) Damages for deterioration caused by delay: In the case of deterioration caused to goods by delay, damages can be recovered from carrier even without notice.
-The word 'deterioration' not only implies physical damages to the goods but it may also mean loss of special opportunity for sale.

-(vi) Pre-fixed damages: Sometimes, parties to a contract stipulate at the time of its formation that on a breach of contract by any of them, a certain amount will be payable as damage.
+- (v) Damages for deterioration caused by delay: In the case of deterioration caused to goods by delay, damages can be recovered from carrier even without notice.
+The word 'deterioration' not only implies physical damages to the goods but it may also mean loss of special opportunity for sale. - (vi) Pre-fixed damages: Sometimes, parties to a contract stipulate at the time of its formation that on a breach of contract by any of them, a certain amount will be payable as damage.
 It may amount to either liquidated damages (i.e., a reasonable estimate of the likely loss in case of breach) or a penalty (i.e., an amount arbitrarily fixed as the damages payable).
 Section 74 provides that if a sum is named in a contract as the amount to be paid in case of a breach, the aggrieved party is entitled to receive from the party at fault a reasonable compensation not exceeding the amount so named (Section 74).